Impact of the COVID-19 pandemic on healthcare workers: Violence against healthcare workers

 Healthcare workers have been subjected to violent crimes, such as assault.
 Hospitals and governments have taken stricter measures to ensure the safety of their staff; however, many healthcare workers still face significant risk of physical injury.

 Because of COVID-19, healthcare personnel have experienced over 600 instances of negativity directed towards them in different forms.
 In Pakistan, doctors were attacked by family members of a deceased patient who succumbed to COVID-19.
 Residents of a community in Bangladesh forced a doctor who was COVID-19 positive and his family to leave his home and the area by throwing bricks at their home.

+Research has shown that Egyptian healthcare workers reported high rates of verbal assault in the midst of the COVID-19 pandemic.
+With 93% of participants who reported violence having experienced verbal violence, and a 65.4% of reporting healthcare workings identifying as female.

 Ethical decisions

 The Conversation reports that healthcare workers will have to face 'moral injury' for making difficult decisions such as moving a patient off the ventilator or refusing an ICU bed due to limited resources.
 COVID-19 has forced healthcare workers to make many difficult ethical decisions.
 These include concerns for the safety of spreading COVID-19 to their families since the risk is higher when they work and care for COVID-19 patients, deciding how to distribute limited resources such as ventilators among many patients who all need it, and deciding at what point healthcare workers should stay home instead of continue to go to work if they suspect they might have been exposed to COVID-19.

 Two studies have shown that nurses during the pandemic are facing extreme stress.
 Nurses are experiencing one of the highest rates of occupational stress compared to other professions.
-Covid-19 has changed the way nurses care for patients, many patients needed to have virtual appointments rather than face to face care because of nurses caring for patients with Covid-19.
+COVID-19 has changed the way nurses care for patients, many patients needed to have virtual appointments rather than face to face care because of nurses caring for patients with COVID-19.
 This also has been shown in several studies that isolation meant that nurses could not go home to their loved ones, making that a virtual experience too.
 They feared that they would infect their loved ones at home, so many did not see their families for extended periods of time.
 Many nurses stated that they feel unsafe in their work environment, risking their own health, and a lack of support by their organization.